 #AskDisha is an advice column run by the editorial team at TeenBook India.
 The advice given in the columns is science-based but general in nature.
 Parents and adolescents should seek help from a professional or expert for specific concerns or issues.

-Photo: Shutterstock/Persons in the photos are models and names are changed.
+Photo: Shutterstock/Persons in the photos are models and their names are changed.